Now Is the Time to Raise Your Voice for Grizzly Protections

 Grizzly 610 and her two cubs take a walk through Willow Flats in Grand Teton National Park, Wyoming.
 (Chase Dekker Wild-Life Images / Getty Images)

 What Earthjustice is doing: We challenged the Forest Service’s plan to allow increased road construction in Flathead Forest, claiming that the agency failed to consider its harmful impacts to grizzly bear habitat.
-This spring, a Montana district court agreed and sent the plan back to federal agencies for a revised impact analysis.
+In 2024, a Montana district court agreed and sent the plan back to federal agencies for a revised impact analysis.
 This marks the second time the court sent the forest plan back to federal agencies to remedy their unlawful analysis.

 Trapping and Snaring